AsafManela/LassoPlot.jl/README.md

 To specify other selection criteria use the select=:AICc, :CVmin, or :CV1se.
-Vertical lines are determined by showselectors=[:AICc,:CVmin,:CV1se]. varnames can be used to specify variable names use x=:segment, :λ, or :logλ to change the x-axis
+Vertical lines are determined by showselectors=[:AICc,:CVmin,:CV1se]. varnames can be used to specify variable names